 - I didn’t intervene at all and loved that he wanted to put a gold button on top for the star.

 - The hammering is great hand-eye coordination practice.
 Plus, as noted, putting the nails through the buttons is a great fine motor exercise.
 All this skill development AND a new button Christmas tree craft holiday decoration for our mantle.

 Our book lists include affiliate links.

-Mooseltoe by Margie Palantini is a funny holiday story with the characters from Moosestash , this time Moose is set on making Christmas perfectly perfect, only ooops he forgot the tree!
-I reviewed this a few years ago when my son was too little to really get the book or to sit ong enough for me to finish but we re read it last night.
-He thought it was hilarious and now at 5 he had fun repeating some of the great melodic text as we read it.
-The story is one kids and parents can relate to about trying so hard to make the holidays perfect that you forget something important like the tree!
+Mooseltoe by Margie Palantini is a funny holiday story with the characters from Moosestash, this time Moose is set on making Christmas perfectly perfect, only oops – he forgot the tree!
+I reviewed this a few years ago when my son was too little to really get the book or to sit long enough for me to finish.
+But we re-read it last night.
+He thought it was hilarious!
+Now, at 5, he had fun repeating some of the great melodic text as we read it.
+The story is one that both kids and parents can relate to – trying so hard to make the holidays perfect that you forget something important like the tree!
 It’s a silly story with a big heart.

 Little Tree by Chris Racshka is another awesome find.
-I love this book, it’s another visually amazing book and my son was much more into the pictures that are so packed full with fun details that they steal the show.
+I love this book.
+It’s another visually amazing book!
+My son is much more into the pictures that are so packed full of fun details that they steal the show.
 The story inspired by the E.E.
-Cummings poem by the same name the story follows a little tree who has big dreams of becoming a Christmas tree .
-I think this book is great especially for children who want to know where the trees in the lots in a city come from. * This seems to be out of print but check your local library for it .
+Cummings poem by the same name.
+The story follows a little tree who has big dreams of becoming a Christmas tree.
+I think this book is great.
+Children can learn where the trees in the lots in a city come from.
+(This seems to be out of print but check your local library for it.)